 The benefits of improved air quality are often expressed as deaths averted in a single year, which obscures the impact on population longevity and risks over-counting the number of attributable deaths.
 In this seminar, Neal Fann (U.S. Environmental Protection Agency) will illustrate an alternative approach that uses a life table model, relying on data from the U.S. and Chile.
 The seminar will be held from 4:00 to 5:00 pm at the Harvard T.H.
 Chan School of Public Health, in Kresge G-2.
 Registration is needed to access the building; please contact Christine Bell (firstname.lastname@example.org) to sign-up.

 March 9-12, 2020: Environmental Health Risk: Analysis and Applications

 The Harvard Center for Risk Analysis invites you to attend our professional development course at the Harvard T.H.
 Chan School of Public Health.
 This course will develop your capacity to identify and assess health risks posed by environmental and other hazards, and to proactively address these risks.
 Participants learn to manage and evaluate risk assessments associated with occupational, food-borne, and environmental hazards, ensuring they are ready to apply the science of risk-based decision making to protect the public’s health and the environment.
 Please visit the course website for more information.

-Save the date for SBCA’s 2016 Annual Meeting and Conference and professional development workshops.
-SBCA is an international group of practitioners, academics and others who are working to improve the theory and application of the tools of benefit-cost analysis.
+We hope you will join us at SBCA’s next Annual Meeting and Conference.
+SBCA is an international group of practitioners, academics, and others who are working to improve the theory and application of the tools of benefit-cost analysis.
 The annual conference features presentations in diverse policy areas, including energy, the environment, health, crime, transportation, homeland security, finance and many others.
 To learn more, please visit the Society’s website.

 Join our mailing list to keep informed about these and other HCRA events.